AienTech/todo-syncer/README.md

 # **Todo Service**

 A service for managing Todos.
-Developed as a part of my interview process with [Amie](https://amie.so).
+Developed as a fun project.

 ## **Table of Contents**